 PTRMEM_CST

-is the class type (either a RECORD_TYPE
+PTRMEM_CST_CLASS is the class type (either a RECORD_TYPE

-within which the pointer points), and the
+or UNION_TYPE within which the pointer points), and the

-is the declaration for the pointed to object.
+PTRMEM_CST_MEMBER is the declaration for the pointed to object.

-Note that the DECL_CONTEXT
+Note that the DECL_CONTEXT for the PTRMEM_CST_MEMBER is in

-general different from from the PTRMEM_CST_CLASS
+general different from from the PTRMEM_CST_CLASS.
+For example,

 given:

-for the PTRMEM_CST_MEMBER
+the DECL_CONTEXT for the PTRMEM_CST_MEMBER is B,

-is a member of B
+since B::i is a member of B, not D.

 VAR_DECL